redisson/redisson/docs/cache/spring-cache.md

     maxIdleInMillis: 0
 ```

+!!! note
-_Please note: `localCacheOptions` settings are available for `org.redisson.spring.cache.RedissonSpringLocalCachedCacheManager` and `org.redisson.spring.cache.RedissonSpringClusteredLocalCachedCacheManager` classes only._
+    `localCacheOptions` settings are available for `RedissonSpringLocalCachedCacheManager`, `RedissonClusteredSpringLocalCachedCacheManager`, `RedissonSpringLocalCachedCacheV2Manager` and `RedissonSpringLocalCachedCacheNativeManager` classes only.